Get E-Book

 socket.send('tick', port, '127.0.0.1');

-}Every call creates a separate datagram.
+Every call creates a separate datagram.
 The same local socket can receive replies from all three peers.
-Your protocol has to match replies to requests if that matters.
-UDP gives you the remote socket address and the bytes.
-Correlation belongs in the payload or in application state.
+If your protocol needs to match replies to requests, put request IDs in the payload or keep application state by remote endpoint.

-Arrays of buffers are useful when your protocol has a small header and a payload you already have in another buffer:
+Arrays of buffers are useful when your protocol has a small header and a payload you already have in another buffer -

 const header = Buffer.alloc(3);